candyTranslate/EXAMPLE/README.md

 This repository contains example of how to use the Candy Translate framework

-Candy Translate allows to easily introduce translations to the Django website
+Candy Translate allows to introduce translations to the Django website in easy and fast way.

-Ffor more information please visit: https://candyTranslate.com
+All website translations can be managed in excel file

-Candy Translate is easiest and fastest way for managing the content of the website.
+For more information please visit: https://candyTranslate.com

-It is also completely free for professional and personal use.
+Candy Translate is completely free for professional and personal use.